pws-edz/kurastar/wp-content/plugins/categories-images/readme.txt

 5. Now you can exclude any taxonomy from the plugin and save changes.

 == Changelog ==

+= 2.5.1 =
+* Adding language support for Russian.
+* Adding language support for Serbian.
+Thanks to Andrijana Nikolic [http://webhostinggeeks.com/].
+* Adding language support for Catalan.
+Thanks to Marc Queralt i Bassa [http://www.demomentsomtres.com/].
+* Change the plugin text domain from zci to categories-images to match the plugin slug as requested by Wordpress.

 = 2.5 =
 * Adding language support for Ukrainian.
 Thanks to Michael Yunat [http://getvoip.com].